elsoroka/Satisfiability.jl/docs/src/installation.md

 (TODO) Add official way when package is published.

 ## Installing a Solver
 BooleanSatisfiability uses Julia's Base.Process library to interact with solvers.
-Thus to successfully install a solver for this package, all you need to do is make sure the appropriate command (listed below) works in your machine's terminal.
+Thus to successfully install a solver for this package, all you need to do is make sure the appropriate command works in your machine's terminal.

 ### Debian Linux
 **To install Z3**, use `sudo apt-get install z3`.